 The cause is often multifactorial, reflecting the aging immune system, lifestyle choices, comorbidities and the psychosocial setting.
-Patients and their families note loss of muscle mass, a sense that clothing hangs, low quality diet and reduced level of activity.
+Patients and their families note the loss of muscle mass, a sense that clothing hangs, a low-quality diet and a reduced level of activity.
 Frailty places older adults at increased risk of adverse events such as malnutrition, falls, fractures, death, disability and institutionalization.

 They also may be prescribed multiple medications and encounter adverse effects from polypharmacy.
 They may not be making safe decisions for their healthcare, safety or finances.
 They may be at risk of exploitation, neglect or even abuse.

 - Hearing Loss and Older Adults

 - Staying Healthy in Your Golden Years: Nutrition, Exercise and Safety

 We can help you determine the caregiver services and programs you need and assist you to secure these services.